s-blu/writerey/docs/docs/en/troubleshooting.md

 ## I have some kind of problem that is not listed here!

-Feel free to open up an [issue here on Github](https://github.com/s-blu/writerey/issues) that details your problem.
+Feel free to open up an [issue on Github](https://github.com/s-blu/writerey/issues) that details your problem.